“I’m Fine”: Signs of Downplaying Mental Health

 You don’t need a crisis to deserve care.
 Your pain is valid, even if you’re still getting through the day.

-Even a short conversation with a friend, therapist or hotline can help you feel less alone.
+Even a short conversation with a friend, a therapist or a hotline can help you feel less alone.
 Opening up once can make it easier to keep going.

 Not all therapy is the same.
 Look for a provider who understands high-functioning mental illness and creates a safe, nonjudgmental space.